 Black Sheep Hit: "Snuff" from All Hope Is Gone is a slow, mournful ballad that sounds very different from Slipknot's usual stuff, and generally would have been far more at home in Stone Sour's catalog.
 It went on to become Slipknot's most successful single ever, reaching number 2 on the Billboard Mainstream Rock Tracks chart.
 They also have not played it live since 2012 and have no intention of bringing it back, though Corey Taylor has played it at solo appearances.

-- The Pete Best: Anders Coselfini, Donnie Steele, Josh Brainard and Greg "Cuddles" Welts.
+The Pete Best: Anders Coselfni, Donnie Steele, Josh Brainard and Greg "Cuddles" Welts.